MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcmdispatchincomingdropparty.md

      <a href="..\ndis\nc-ndis-protocol_cm_add_party.md">ProtocolCmAddParty</a> function.

-#### - DropStatus [in]

-Indicates the reason this party is being dropped, usually NDIS_STATUS_SUCCESS if the remote party
-     simply requested that its connection be closed.

-#### - Size [in]

-Specifies the size in bytes of the buffer, zero if
-     <i>Buffer</i> is <b>NULL</b>.

 #### - Buffer [in, optional]

 Pointer to a caller-allocated resident buffer containing additional protocol-specific data
      received from the remote party, if any.
 Depending on the underlying medium, this pointer can be
      <b>NULL</b>.

+#### - Size [in]

+Specifies the size in bytes of the buffer, zero if
+     <i>Buffer</i> is <b>NULL</b>.

 ## -remarks